 How the interest rates affect fx trading

-We are in the forex business and we are all interested as to why and how the central bank’s actions affect the forex market.
+We are in the forex business and we are all interested in why and how the central bank’s actions affect the forex market.
 But it’s not that difficult to understand.
-The lower the interest rate, the less willing the second-level banks are to keep it deposited at the central bank, therefore, the more money on circulation.
-We know that money is a commodity just as any other, so the more goods are around the cheaper they become.
+The lower the interest rate, the less willing the second-level banks are to keep money deposited at the central bank, therefore, the more money in circulation.
+We know that money is a commodity just like any other, so the more goods around, the cheaper they become.

-Let’s take an example, the Japanese economy has been in recession for a long time, so the Bank of Japan (BOJ) cut the interest rate twice in the past 5 years even making them negative, which means that if the second level banks keep the money deposited at the BOJ they will have to pay interest to the BOJ for that.
-The large local and international banks obviously don’t want to pay 0.10% interest so they would rather withdraw the Yen deposited at the BOJ than throw it on the economy.
+Let’s see an example, the Japanese economy has been in a recession for a long time, so the Bank of Japan (BOJ) cut the interest rate twice in the past 5 years making them negative, which means that if the second level banks keep the money deposited at the BOJ they will have to pay interest to the BOJ.
+The large local and international banks obviously don’t want to pay 0.10% interest so they would rather withdraw the Yen deposited at the BOJ than throwing it away on the economy.
 This benefits the Japanese economy, which we’re yet to see, but weakens the currency because there is a lot more Yen in circulation.
 As you can see from the chart below USD/YEN has surged both times when there was a meaningful rate cut.

 Now, there are three periods of price reaction when the interest rates are slashed:

-It all depends how the rate cut/hike is priced in and how the forex market is positioned.
-If the market has been warned by the central bank that a rate cut/hike is coming, and then the market has anticipated it there are no surprises.
+It all depends on how the rate cut/hike is priced in and how the forex market is positioned.
+If the market has been warned by the central bank that a rate cut/hike is coming, then the market has anticipated it there are no surprises.
 Surprises lead to immediate emotional reactions, worth hundreds of pips in the first few minutes/hours and followed by an even bigger move in the days/weeks or even months that follow, depending on how the big the rate cut/hike.
-It needs the right experience to interpret the right reaction of an interest rate cut/hike, but you can follow our daily market updates on how the market reacts on a daily basis.
+It requires the right experience to interpret the right reaction of an interest rate cut/hike, but you can follow our daily market updates to learn how the market reacts on a daily basis.